Los Trece: Also with citizens

 But even spoken at the polls, citizens rarely manifested in mass in favor of freedom of expression.
 According to Pachano, this also has a historical explanation: ”Ecuador does not have the experience of living under a dictatorship and not know what is the suppression of freedoms as outsiders see these issues as a problem of journalists or newspapers owners, and not the society itself.”

 Experience also shows that the problem is far from being one of the journalists.
 On several occasions the president has ordered to arrest citizens for speaking out against him or his government.
 In 2011 Marcos Sovenis shouted ”fascist” when he walked Babahoyo Correa.
 As reported Sovenis seven bodyguards of President put him in a van, assaulted and threatened.
 Ponce also insulted Germán Correa was detained for 72 hours and threatened with imprisonment up to 30 days.
 The case of Irma Parra is even more drastic: she was detained for hours by making the gesture of ‘no’ to the caravan President, days before proposed by Correa referendum, in which those opposed to the query would vote ‘no’.
 The President justified the detention of Parra as needed to respect the dignity of the head of government.

 Despite the evidence, the government claims that the country has no such problems of freedom.
 Both the Secretary of the Presidency, Gustavo Jalkh, as the National Communications Secretary Fernando Alvarado, abruptly refused to talk to WEEK.
 On behalf of his government, Ambassador Vallejo says that ”In Ecuador there is considerable freedom of expression.
 As wide that tell the president whatever comes to mind.”

-And is that the fiercest attacks have begun Correa months before the 2013 elections, which seeks reelection.
-His strategy of control and repression of the media, along with the expansion of an official communication base, made all the more difficult for a new candidate has a chance of being elected in February.
-While Correa constantly campaigning, the other presidential hopefuls trying to get out of that shadow and propose a hoarder change.
+And Attacks on President Rafael Correa began months before the 2013 elections, in which he sought reelection.
+Critics raised concerns about his government’s relationship with the media, including policies they viewed as restrictive, as well as the expansion of state-supported communication outlets.
+Supporters, however, argued these measures were intended to counterbalance private media influence.
+Correa maintained a strong and visible campaign presence, while opposition candidates worked to increase their visibility and present alternative policy proposals ahead of the February vote.

 Correa does not hide who wants to follow the footsteps of his friend Hugo Chavez to remain in power indefinitely.
 Worse, seems unwilling to correct their actions, more similar to the procedures of the 19th-century caudillos that democracy policies consistent with the 21st century.